Hautapu Substation Project

 The new substation will guarantee a reliable and resilient power supply for our network.

-Our substation is due to be commissioned in April 2025.
-To celebrate the commissioning of the project, we will host an onsite blessing.
+Our substation is expected to be commissioned in April 2025.

 Contact us